kiwicarolin/kiwicarolin.github.io/index.md

 layout: default
 ---

-## Unlocking value through understanding user needs to shape future solutions with impact
+## Understanding user needs to shape research-driven insights and guide impactful solutions

-I believe the future of technology lies in understanding how people interact with it and uncovering insights that reveal its potential to create impactful experiences.
-My goal is to explore solutions that truly support and engage users while applying my passion for learning to drive innovative and meaningful solutions.
+I believe technology’s future lies in understanding user behavior and uncovering insights that drive meaningful experiences.
+My goal is to explore new research approaches that improve immersive experiences for users and apply my enthusiasm for learning to create impactful solutions.

 **[Have a look at some past and ongoing work](./portfolio.html)**